Baaggii/erp-web-next/docs/general-configuration.md

 established, and `requestPollingIntervalSeconds`, which sets the polling cadence (default 30&nbsp;seconds).
 Enable `txnToastEnabled` when you need the app to surface debug toasts for transaction fetch/edit flows; it defaults to `false` so the extra notifications stay hidden in production.
+Set `workplaceFetchToastEnabled` to surface diagnostic toasts whenever the Reports page fetches workplace assignments, including the parameters used and the result counts.

 The **Images** tab exposes `basePath`, `cleanupDays` and an `ignoreOnSearch` list.
 `basePath` sets the root directory for uploaded transaction images.
 The default